eugenenazirov/python-project-lvl1/README.md

 There are five simple mind games that you can run in your Terminal.

 Install the package with `pip install` and `*repository cloning https link*`.

-Or clone the repository on your machine and install it by `pip install .`.
+Or clone the repository on your machine and install it by `pip install .` call it only be in repo directory.

 ##### Requirements:
 - OS: Linux, Windows 10 (WSL), MacOS